UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day0.md

     - you can give `find` a "depth" on how far down it should go (check `man find` and search there for "depth"; you can search in man pages by typing "/" followed by what you search for)
         - Thank you very much, this was helpful

-### Did you manage to login to SAGA (or any one of the clusters)

-- yes: o
-- no:
-- If no what is the issue
-    - (reason here)

 ### How is the speed so far?